The fundamental theorem of cubical small cancellation theory: Introduction

 The paper is divided into five sections.
 Section 1 presents some preliminaries; we set up notation and terminology that is used throughout the paper.
 It also provides an exposition of classical small cancellation theory.
-In Section 2 we give an alternative proof of classical Greendlinger's Lemma.
-In Section 3 we will look more closely at CAT(0) cube complexes and prove the following Greendlinger-like theorem for CAT(0) cube complexes: \begin{thm} Let $X$ be a CAT(0) cube complex and $D\to X$ a minimal disc diagram.
-Then $D$ is a path graph or it has at least three corners and/or spurs.\end{thm} This proof is intended to motivate our approach in the proof of Theorem~\ref{main}.
+In Section 2 we give a new proof of Theorem \ref{0.1}.
+In Section 3 we will look more closely at non-positively curved cube complexes and prove the following theorem: \begin{thm*} Let $X$ be a non-positively curved cube complex and $D\to X$ be a minimal disc diagram.
+Then $D$ is a path graph or it has at least three corners and/or spurs.\end{thm*} This proof is intended to motivate our approach in the proof of Theorem~\ref{main}.
 Section 4 provides the exposition of cubical small cancellation theory.
 Finally, Section 5 is devoted to our main result - Theorem~\ref{main}.
-We first introduce the notion of $D$-walls, which are the crucial tool in our approach, and then after a couple of lemmas we proceed with the proof.
+We first introduce the notion of $D$-walls, which are the crucial tool in our approach, and then after a few lemmas we proceed with the proof.

 \begin{ack} I am deeply grateful to my advisor, Piotr Przytycki, for being simply the best.
-I would also like to thank Damian Osajda for a helpful discussion and Maciej Zdanowicz for his support. \end{ack}
+I would also like to thank Damian Osajda and Daniel Wise for helpful discussions and Maciej Zdanowicz for his support. \end{ack}